Education Outreach Programs

 Since its establishment in 1988, Malashock Dance has facilitated partnerships with over 25 schools and institutions and has served over 40,000 students in San Diego.
 Its unique in-school and after-school programs serve low-income communities and individuals with disabilities who lack access to free or low-cost arts programming.

 Malashock Dance provides learning opportunities that strengthen students’ ability to focus, collaborate, problem solve, and discover creative connections between academics and dance.
 Its cutting-edge programs are currently serving over 2,000 students, with an average of 85% low-income participants.
 The impact of these highly praised programs includes increased student test scores, student engagement, school attendance, and parent involvement.
 Malashock Dance is proud to provide programming specifically for students with cognitive disabilities.

 Interested in Teaching Artist opportunities through Malashock Outreach Programs?
 Email Thom Dancy at Thom@malashockdance.org.

 Current Education Outreach Programs

-- Students participate in dance, music, art and science classes with organizations in ARTS DISTRICT Liberty Station in order to create a hands-on learning environment that support innovation, re-engagement, and mentorship during school hours.
+- Students participate in dance, music, art and science classes with organizations in ARTS DISTRICT Liberty Station in order to create a hands-on learning environment that supports innovation, re-engagement, and mentorship during school hours.